orizens/orizens.com/src/pages/blog/2015-07-02-web-components-routing-style-with-angular-1-x.md

   - angular.js
   - architecture
 ---
 I really like the web components approach that has recently got a hugh attention.
-It&#8217;s easy to design a solution that solves an encapsulated problem, while exporting it as an html tag.
+It's easy to design a solution that solves an encapsulated problem, while exporting it as an html tag.
 After working much with angular, I saw a recurring pattern in defining routes either with the default ng-router or ui-router.
 In this post I share my preference for consuming modules and defining them in the routing module.

 <!--more-->